RubemJanoni/ListToDo/README.md

 Navigation is simple and intuitive, with an area for displaying the list, an input for receiving data and two buttons, Reset and Print, to reset the screen and print, respectively.

+### Features Left to Implement
+- When there is time, I would like to implement the print function assigned to the "Print" button, so that the user can print his to-do list.

 ## The Header